lua-rocks/luapi/README.md

 - `One line` **parameter** comments must start with a **lowercase**.
 - `One line` **any** comments must **not** have a dot or semicolon at the end.

+Of course, I can correct everything automatically in docgen, but don't forget that your source code is also a documentation.

 [KISS]: https://en.wikipedia.org/wiki/KISS_principle
 [ldoc]: https://stevedonovan.github.io/ldoc/manual/doc.md.html
 [luadoc]: https://keplerproject.github.io/luadoc